Editor’s Note: This post has been updated with new links and examples for you to

 When confronted with scarcity and urgency, people start to make irrational decisions.

 People just can’t seem to resist a good offer when the time’s running out.

 Groupon’s 4-hour flash sale leaves literally no time for second guessing, making people claim the bargain right away.

-- Set the exact time frame – If your Facebook ad says, “Sale ends in 24 hours”, it’s pretty much saying that “you still have 24 hours to make get the discount.”
-But if your ad states that “The sale ends at 5 PM EDT”, people will know that they’ve got a few hours left and the time’s running out.
+- Set an exact time frame: If your Facebook ad says, “Sale ends in 24 hours”, you’re giving visitors an open-ended timespan that doesn’t inspire immediate action.
+But if your ad says “The sale ends at 5 PM EDT”, people will know both how much time they have, and that time is running out.

 Infolinks’ Facebook ad image displays a quote by one of their customers: “I made an extra $500 this month from my site with Infolinks.”

 What makes this ad extremely powerful is the real photo of the client.

 Marketing Experiments shows that using a real person associated with your product instead of a stock photo increases conversion by 35%.